rcat3/rcat-MSA-LCD/README.md

 ## Hardware

+This project now supports both the [Waveshare RP2040-Touch-LCD-1.28 LCD Display](https://www.amazon.com/dp/B0C4LRRVVN) as well as the [Waveshare RP2350-Touch-LCD-1.28 LCD Display](https://www.amazon.com/dp/B0DLBF5QKK).
+The RP2040 version has 264kB of SRAM while the RP2350 version has 520kB.
+They're about the same price, so I'd recommend just getting the RP2350 version.
+This is especially true if you're interested in displaying animated GIFs.
+GIFs are very memory intensive.
+The RP2040 will not be able to show an animated GIF that fills the screen.

 ### 3D Print Models

 The 3D model files can be found at [this link](https://www.printables.com/model/538771-rp2040-lcd-128-msa).
 I don't think I used the pieces as the original author intended.
 Therefore, not all of the pieces were used.
 I recommend printing the pieces in `light v23.stl` and `vpu_threaded.3mf`.
 I ended up drilling a 1/4" hole through the threaded piece so that I could mount a switch to conveniently disconnect battery power.